a-ba/docker-utils/README.md

 optional arguments:
-  --add-prefix PREFIX    prefix to be prepended to the image name --remove-prefix PREFIX prefix to be removed from the image name
+  --add-prefix PREFIX    prefix to be prepended to the image name --remove-prefix PREFIX prefix to be removed from the image name --local URL            use an arbitrary docker daemon instead of
+                         the default local daemon

 </pre>